 - For example, if you live in Virginia, but are in Dallas we can do an online session while you’re there.
 Likewise, if you live in Houston, but are visiting Mexico, we can do a session while you’re in Mexico or Houston.
 Or lastly, as in our case currently, if it’s ill-advised to be in the office together and you’re in Austin, we can do telehealth sessions.

 Zoom sessions – for Individuals and Couples

 All you need is a smartphone or a computer with a camera and a mic.
 That’s it!

 For couples, you do not have to be in the same place at the same time.
-My software can handle up to 3 devices for telehealth and as a backup, we can use Zoom.
+We can use Zoom and its gallery feature.

 Phone sessions – for Individuals only (not couples)